-This Guide provides additional information to help you understand the features of MAP Super before you make a decision to invest in it.
-It also provides other important information including: nominating your beneficiaries, your rights under the Fund Trust Deed, information about the Secure Online Portal and what happens to your super if your Account becomes inactive.
+This Guide provides additional information to help you understand the features of MYONESUPER before you make a decision to invest in it.
+It also provides other important information including: nominating your beneficiaries, appointing your financial adviser as your Nominated Representative, your rights under the Fund Trust Deed and what happens to your super if your Account becomes inactive.

-The information in this Guide is divided into the same parts as in the PDS with the exception of Part 8 "Insurance in your super" where the additional information about the insurance cover available through MAP Super is provided in the Insurance Guide.
+The information in this Guide is divided into the same parts as in the PDS with the exception of Part 8 "Insurance in your super" where the additional information about the insurance cover available through MYONESUPER is provided in the Insurance Guide.